subotic/iGlyph/README.md

 iGlyph
 ======

-iGlyph is a hieroglyphic text processing programm that enables the user to write hieroclyphic texts on the computer.
-It is build in Cocoa for the Apple Mac OSX operating system.
+iGlyph is a hieroglyphic text processing application that enables the user to write hieroclyphic texts on the computer.
+It is build for the Apple macOS operating system.

 Gesamtcopyright: Ägyptologisches Seminar der Universität Basel